RaphaelCochez/EmailSystem/README.md

 ---

+# Constants.java Overview

+The `Constants.java` file defines all global constants used across the email system.
+It centralizes key configuration values for security, file paths, protocol commands, CLI formatting, and environment settings.
+This helps ensure consistency and maintainability across the project.

+### Security and Hashing

+- `HASH_ALGORITHM`: "SHA-256" – Used for secure password hashing.
+- `SALT_DELIMITER`: "::" – Delimiter between hashed password and salt.
+- `SALT_LENGTH`: 16 – The number of characters in a generated salt.

+### Server Configuration

+- `SERVER_PORT`: 8080 – Default TCP port for the server.
+- `MAX_CLIENTS`: 50 – Maximum number of concurrent client connections.

+### File Paths

+- `USERS_DB_PATH`: Path to the flat-file database storing user credentials.
+- `EMAILS_DB_PATH`: Path to the flat-file database storing emails.
+- `SERVER_LOG_PATH`: Log output file for server activity and errors.

+### Environment Flags

+- `DEBUG_MODE`: Enables verbose logging and internal state outputs when set to `true`.
+- `IS_TEST_ENV`: Activates testing-safe configurations and isolated file paths.
+- `USE_TLS`: Placeholder flag for future implementation of TLS/SSL encryption.

+### Protocol Commands

+The following string constants represent valid commands used in client-server communication:

+- `REGISTER`
+- `LOGIN`
+- `LOGOUT`
+- `SEND`
+- `LIST`
+- `READ`
+- `DELETE`
+- `SEARCH`
+- `EXIT`

+### CLI Syntax Templates

+Each command may be associated with a syntax template used to validate and format command-line input.
+These templates help parse user input into valid protocol messages that conform to the system's expectations.

+Examples:

+- `REGISTER <email> <password>`
+- `LOGIN <email> <password>`
+- `SEND <to> <subject> <body>`
+- `SEARCH <keyword>`

 ##  Next Steps
 - [ ] Implement `CommandFormatter.java` to reduce duplication in request building.
 - [ ] Build each CLI handler method.